sathishsksk/Z-Mirror/README.md

-no edit zmirror for torrent lover tgbot
+no edit zmirror for newbot tgbot